typelevel/kind-projector/README.md

 within `[]` it is referring to a type lambda (since `[]` signals a type application), whereas when it occurs after `=` or within `()` it usually refers to a polymorphic lambda, since those tokens usually signal a value.
-(The `()` syntax for tuple and function types is an exception to this.)
+(The `()` syntax for tuple and function types is an exception to this pattern.)

-The bottom line is that if you could replace an expression with a type constructor, it's a type lambda, and if you could replace it with a value (i.e. `new Xyz[...] { ... }`) then it's a polymorphic lambda.
+The bottom line is that if you could replace a λ-expression with a type constructor, it's a type lambda, and if you could replace it with a value (i.e. `new Xyz[...] { ... }`) then it's a polymorphic lambda.

 ### Gotchas